APPENDICES

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

 Dominique Guérin, age 63, now a widower, sailed to New Orleans aboard La Bergère, the second of the Seven Ships, which reached New Orleans in August 1785.
 With him were two of his unmarried daughters--Élisabeth, or Isabelle, age 25, and Brigide, age 15.
-(Dominique in fact may have died on the voyage over or in New Orleans soon after the ship arrived; he appears in no Louisiana census.) Élisabeth married Jean-Pierre, son of fellow Acadian Prosper Landry, at Lafourche in February 1786 but died by 1790, when her husband remarried at Lafourche; Jean-Pierre also had come to Louisiana aboard La Bergère, so they probably had known one another in France.
+(Dominique in fact may have died on the voyage over or in New Orleans soon after the ship arrived; he appears in no Louisiana census.) Élisabeth married Jean-Pierre, son of fellow Acadians Prosper Landry and Isabelle Pitre, at Lafourche in February 1786 but died by 1790, when her husband remarried at Lafourche; Jean-Pierre also had come to Louisiana aboard La Bergère, so they probably had known one another in France.
 Brigide married François-Jean, son of fellow Acadian Blaise Thibodeaux, at Assumption in July 1796; François-Jean also had come to the colony from France, aboard Le St.-Rémi, the fourth of the Seven Ships.
-Brigide died in Assumption Parish in April 1830; the Plattenville priest who recorded her burial said that she died at "age 66 yrs.," but she was "only" 60.
+Brigide died in Assumption Parish in April 1830; the Plattenville priest who recorded her burial said that she died at "age 66 yrs.," but she was 60.

 Joseph Guérin, age 33, Dominique's son, crossed on La Bergère with wife Agnès Pitre, age 38, and their year-old daughter Françoise.
 Did Françoise survive the crossing?
 Joseph and Agnès had another daughter, Agnès, at Lafourche in September 1787, but they had no sons.
 Joseph died in Assumption Parish in December 1813, in his early 60s.